vatsan143/Experiment-2/README.md

 # Experiment-2
-Write a program in C language for Matrix multiplication fails.
+Write a program in Python language for Matrix multiplication fails.
 Introspect the causes for its failure and write down the possible reasons for its failure.
 ## Aim
 The aim of this program is to perform matrix multiplication, understand the causes for failure during its execution, and identify possible reasons for failure.
 Matrix multiplication is a binary operation that produces a matrix from two matrices.
 The number of columns in the first matrix must be equal to the number of rows in the second matrix for multiplication to be possible.